 We’ve spent time in Aspen and Vail and Denver and Colorado Springs, all of which are beautiful.
-Crested Butte has a reputation for being beautiful too, and picturesque, and historically interesting, having great food, etc. Thumbs up.
+Crested Butte has a reputation for being beautiful too, and picturesque, and historically interesting, and having great food, and so on.
+Thumbs up.

 It’s a five-hour drive from Santa Fe to Crested Butte in good weather.
 February travel in the mountains is unpredictable at best, dangerous at worst.
 Thumbs down.

 Margie offered us use of her condo in Crested Butte for a week.
 Thumbs up!